-Second, as described above, the West Springs Ditch is not diverting Stroud Creek water- it is carrying West Springs Water to what was once an artificial channel that is now the legally recognized Stroud Creek channel.
+Second, as described above, the West Springs Ditch is not diverting Stroud Creek water it is carrying West Springs Water where it can be used by Whittaker or returned to the Stroud Creek drainage at the hilltop split.
 Third, until 2014, the Kauer Ditch was used in this drainage, and the upstream juniors were curtailed to provide water down that ditch, not through the Whittaker Two Dot Ranch LLC property.
-Fourth, it is simply false that the upstream juniors were curtailed in 2020 during the futile call determination requested by Cindy Yenter in August of that year.
+Fourth, it is simply incorrect that the upstream juniors were curtailed in 2020 during the futile call determination requested by Cindy Yenter in August of that year.
 Rather, it was curtailment of Whittaker's use of water from West Springs that was performed to determine futile call.
+Exhibit 158.
 In paragraph 1 on page 12 of the Preliminary Order it states that "the question of whether water right 74-157 is subject to a delivery call by McConnell is beyond the scope of this contested case."
 But whether or not McConnell's have the right to call for the water from the West Springs is certainly within the scope of this contested case since this new, approved Lower Diversion would allow McConnell's to call for water which has historically not been available to them.

-In short, Whittaker resents the implication that they were somehow receiving more water than they were entitled to simply because they were the last diversion on the creek when all the water was measured, administered, and recorded by a state-employed watermaster.
+In short, Whittaker disagrees the implication that they were somehow receiving more water than they were entitled to simply because they were the last diversion on Stroud Creek when all the water was measured, administered, and recorded by a state-employed watermaster.
 See discussion of water districts below.
 In the State of Idaho, it is not an uncommon practice for a stream channel to be dewatered at the lowest point of diversion.